cynthiatreger/az-routing-guide-intro/README.md

 The focus will be on private routing in hub & spoke topologies*.
 For clarity, network security and resiliency best practices as well as internet breakout considerations have been left out of this guide.

-(\* The impact of vWAN on VNET and branch communications is not discussed here and would require an entire series on its own :slightly_smiling_face:)

 The pre-requisites are general understanding of Azure Virtual Networks ([VNETs](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview)) and of native (non-cloud) networking.

 Along with the point of view shared in these repos, please check out the following recent and insightful resources on Azure Networking :
 - Jose Moreno’s recent post highlights the [differences between Cloud and On-Prem Networking](https://blog.cloudtrooper.net/2023/01/21/azure-networking-is-not-like-your-on-onprem-network/)
 - John Savill’s latest (v2) [masterclass on Azure Networtking](https://youtu.be/9DuTWSvsLXM)

+\* *The impact of vWAN on VNET and branch communications is not discussed here, and would require an entire series on its own :slightly_smiling_face:.
+However, in a vWAN tiered VNET design, the upper Spoke and transit VNETs would still follow some of the principles described in this guide.*

 ## Guide Structure